One of the biggest questions that we get is;

 In either instance though, there is going to be a cost to you, and you need to count that cost BEFORE you enter into the relationship!

-If you are not prepared to make this level of commitment, then I suggest that entering into the relationship is probably not right, and is not going to work because you will do more harm than good to the Avoidant.
+If you are not prepared to make this level of commitment, then I suggest that entering into the relationship is probably not right, and is not going to work because you will do more harm than good to the Avoidant and to yourself.

 The person with Avoidance needs this level of security and commitment from you.

 If you are not prepared for this, the chances of you making it are slim and none.

 When my wife and I went through Round 1 of our married life, it was not a fun time at all.
 I put my wife and daughter through hell for 15 years, because I was too stubborn and scared to get help.